 First novel in the Glasgow Lads gay romance series.
 Described by a reader as a "Scottish West Side Story," Playing for Keeps stars Fergus and John, who must battle past heartbreaks and lifelong prejudice to save their love.
-Like all the Glasgow Lads books, this may be read as a stand-alone, as it features a happy ending with no cliffhanger.
+Like all the Glasgow Lads novels, this may be read as a stand-alone, as it features a happy ending with no cliffhanger.

 Rule One: No Drama!